 Single-ingredient meat flavored baby food with boiled white rice

-If, after 48 to 72 hours, you do not see improvement with diarrhea or if your cat begins having more symptoms, then Dr. Burch recommends having your pet seen by your veterinarian.
+If after 48 to 72 hours, you do not see improvement with diarrhea or if your cat begins having more symptoms, it's important to talk to a veterinarian.

 When managing a cat with diarrhea, the pet parent must first decide if the diarrhea requires immediate treatment.
 Diarrhea can lead to dehydration, which in itself presents a whole bunch of health risks to the cat.
 Dehydration requires fluid therapy, and if not treated, could cause organ damage and even death.

 A cat with diarrhea should be taken to a veterinarian for treatment immediately if the cat is depressed or otherwise seems disoriented or not acting normally (i.e. unresponsive to stimulation, twitching, vocalizing abnormally, breathing abnormally).